kubernetes/website/content/en/docs/concepts/services-networking/service.md

 {{< /note >}}

 #### Internal load balancer
-In a mixed environment, it is sometimes necessary to route traffic from Services inside the same (virtual) network address block.
+In a mixed environment it is sometimes necessary to route traffic from Services inside the same (virtual) network address block.

 In a split-horizon DNS environment you would need two Services to be able to route both external and internal traffic to your endpoints.